Common Family Law Questions for North Carolina Residents

 What are the custody laws for unmarried parents in NC?

-Unmarried parents have equal rights to custody.
+Unmarried parents have equal rights to child custody.
 However, legal paternity must be established for the father to seek custody or visitation.

 What is the most common custody arrangement in NC?